peiwenhu/fledge-key-value-service/README.md

+> [!IMPORTANT] The `main` branch hosts live code with latest changes.
+It is unstable and is used for
+> development.
+It is suitable for contribution and inspection of the latest code.
+The `release-*`
+> branches are stable releases that can be used to build and deploy the system.

 > FLEDGE has been renamed to Protected Audience API.
 To learn more about the name change, see the
 > [blog post](https://privacysandbox.com/intl/en_us/news/protected-audience-api-our-new-name-for-fledge).